 What is the Future of Learning2?

 The vision is to have Learning2 conferences hosted around the world.
-From 2016, we will have conferences in Asia, Africa, the Middle East and Europe in our mission to ‘innovate social learning globally’.
+Since 2014 we have successfully hosted additional conferences in Africa and Europe in our mission to ‘innovate social learning globally’.
 The continued globalisation of Learning2 will be, by far, our biggest challenge, as we continually evolve the global Learning2 ‘brand’ and meet the needs of our participants locally.
 We continuously re-developing our structures to sustain and support the growth.
 We have expanded our organisational team by reaching out to the ever-increasing Learning2 community to include coordinators for global branding, marketing, presenters, pre-conferences and workshops.
 The organisation is almost entirely online and we have become extremely efficient and effective at collaborating in that mode.

 Final words of encouragement for global educators